+From “Using Functional Data Analysis_v1_april2011”:

 Fit a B-spline function to the each axis with a spline at each data point.
-The B-spline is of the 6th order which keeps the original data up to the 3rd derivative (Using Functional Data Analysis_v1_april2011).
+The B-spline is of the 6th order which keeps the original data up to the 3rd derivative.

 A roughness penalty λ=10−18 is applied to the 4th derivative of the data to smooth the data.